-In this context, the Committee reviewed and discussed the Association's audited consolidated financial statements for the year ended December 31, 2020, with management.
+In this context, the Committee reviewed and discussed the Association's audited consolidated financial statements for the year ended December 31, 2021, with management.
 The Committee also reviews with PwC the matters required to be discussed by Statements on Auditing Standards.
 Both PwC and the Association's internal auditors directly provide reports on significant matters to the Committee.

 The Committee approves all non-audit services provided by PwC.
-In 2020, PwC was engaged for tax services and the Committee concluded these services were not incompatible with maintaining the auditors' independence.
+In 2021, PwC was engaged for tax and merger services and the Committee concluded these services were not incompatible with maintaining the auditors' independence.

-Based on the foregoing review and discussions, and relying thereon, the Committee recommended that the Board of Directors include the audited consolidated financial statements in the Association's Annual Report to Stockholders for the year ended December 31, 2020 and for filing with the FCA.
+Based on the foregoing review and discussions, and relying thereon, the Committee recommended that the Board of Directors include the audited consolidated financial statements in the Association's Annual Report to Stockholders for the year ended December 31, 2021 and for filing with the FCA.

-Tim C. Chan Audit Committee Chair
+Tim C. Chan

+Audit Committee Chair

-Other Committee Members: Peter R. Call David E. Hardie Jay McWatters Terry R. Zittel
+Other Committee Members:

+Peter R. Call Thomas J. Colgan David E. Hardie Jay McWatters Terry R. Zittel